-it will not make a difference).
-There are other cases where there has to be at least a certain number of players cooperating so it is worth while to do so, and then, after that, the more agents the better.
-Marwell and Oliver [Marwell and Oliver(1993)] make a differentiation depending on how each unit of contributed resources affects the global collective good (therefore, how p changes with each contribution):
+Marwell and Oliver (1993) make a differentiation depending on how each unit of contributed resources affects the global collective good (therefore, how p changes with each contribution):

-Linear Production Function: Each unit of resource contributed to the common good produces the same outcome.
-Therefore, the slope in the production function is constant, i.e., p remains constant.

-Decelerating Production Functions: Each unit of resources contributed to the common good produces less outcome when the donations increase, i.e., p decreases with each contribution.

-Accelerating Production Function: Each unit of resource contributed to the common good produces more outcome when the donations increase, i.e., p increases with each contribution.
+- Linear Production Function: Each unit of resource contributed to the common good produces the same outcome.
+Therefore, the slope in the production function is constant, i.e., p remains constant. - Decelerating Production Function: Each unit of resources contributed to the common good produces less outcome when the donations increase, i.e., p decreases with each contribution. - Accelerating Production Function: Each unit of resource contributed to the common good produces more outcome when the donations increase, i.e., p increases with each contribution.

-In [Heckathorn(1996)] affirms that the standard production function of a collective action game is an S shaped monotonically increasing curve.
+Heckathorn (1996) affirms that the standard production function of a collective action game is an S shaped monotonically increasing curve.
 This S shaped curve contains at the same time the tree production functions defined by Marwell: the accelerating production function, the linear production function and the decelerating production function.
 Heckathorn also provides such a production function to calculate the level of the collective goods produced (L):

-$$L = 1 - \left(D/N\right)^F \tag{3}$$
+(3) $$L = I - (D/N)^{F}$$

 where N is the number of actors in the group, D is the number of actors in the group who defect, and F is an exponent controlling the shape of the production function.
-Following this function, the level of collective goods produced can vary from L=0, or no production, to L=1, indicating full production.
+Following this function, the level of of collective goods produced can vary from L = 0, or no production, to L = 1, indicating full production.
 (When intermediate numbers of actors contribute, i.e., 0 < D < N, the link between the proportion contributing and the level of collective goods produced depends on the value of the exponent, F.)

-- When F = 1, the production function is linear.
-Contributions from any given proportion of the group produce that proportion of the collective good. - When F > 1, the production function is decelerating.
+- When F = I, the production function is linear.
+Contributions from any given proportion of the group produce that proportion of the collective good. - When F>1, the production function is decelerating.
 The first contributors are the most productive, while subsequent contributors face decreasing marginal returns.
-Therefore, in these situations, there are incentives for initial contributions, but 100% cooperation is rather difficult to achieve. - When F < 1, the production function is accelerating.
+Therefore, in these situations, there are incentives for initial contributions, but 100% cooperation is rather difficult to achieve. - When F < I, the production function is accelerating.
 These functions require near universal contribution to produce meaningful amounts of the collective good.

 One example of an S-shape function is the following: imagine a society under a dictatorship and the majority members of this society are against this dictatorship but are also afraid of expressing their feelings against the repression.
-People starting and joining a demonstration against this dictatorship takes the form of a collective action game with an S-shape, with F < 1 initially.
+People starting and joining a demonstration against this dictatorship takes the form of a collective action game with an S-shape, with F < Iinitially.
 The first agents starting the demonstration will get a small reward (slowly accelerating) until a certain amount of people have joined the demonstration when rewards increase (accelerating), and then more and more people will join the demonstration in order not be ashamed by those already in the demonstration, although the effect of this people joining the demonstration will not have an important impact (decelerating), where F > 1.